 On Friday, the Kenosha Kingfish of the Northwoods League hosted about a dozen alumni of the Kenosha Twins, a Midwest League team from 1984 to 1992.

 The event included a fan giveaway — a bobblehead of former MLB catcher Lenny Webster, who played 203 games for the 1986-88 Kenosha Twins.
 He was the Midwest League MVP in 1988, when he batted .288 with 11 HR and 87 RBI in 129 games.
 (Appleton Foxes RHP Tom Gordon was the MWL Prospect of the Year in 1988.)

 I was there Friday and got to meet Webster briefly before the game.
-I was impressed by his upbeat personality (something the Kenosha News mentioned in its interview with him) and willingness to sign lots of autographs for fans.
+I was impressed by his upbeat personality and willingness to sign lots of autographs for fans.

 The Kingfish — who beat the Madison Mallards 14-5 that night — play at Simmons Field, the same ballpark the Kenosha Twins called home.
 The K-Twins won Midwest League championship titles in 1985 and 1987 before the franchise moved to Fort Wayne after the 1992 season.